TobyJWalker/go-password-manager/README.md

 # Features

-- [ ] Create an password for the app
+- [x] Create an password for the app
-- [ ] Verify your identity with the password
+- [x] Verify your identity with the password
-- [ ] Session expiration after 5 minutes (Possibly customisable)
+- [x] Session expiration after 5 minutes
 - [ ] Add a new login entry
 - [ ] List all login entries
 - [ ] Edit login entry
 - [ ] Delete login entry
-- [ ] Encrypted storage
+- [x] Encrypted storage

 # Installation